10 Super Smart Ways to Beat Holiday Stress Right Now

 The end of a calendar year does not mean you have to squeeze activities into it!

-There will be plenty of time to take care of things in future.
+There will be plenty of time to take care of things in future in the following year.

 Were you unable to meet up with a friend for coffee in December?
 Schedule a coffee break for mid-January.